Robert F. Rich: United States House of Representatives

-Rich was against allying the USA with the USSR, saying that it would akin to 'get in bed with a rattlesnake and a skunk'.
+Rich was against allying the US with the USSR, saying that it would akin to 'get in bed with a rattlesnake and a skunk'.

 Rich was elected as a Republican to the 71st Congress to fill the vacancy caused by the death of Edgar R. Kiess.
 He was reelected to the 72nd Congress and to the five succeeding Congresses.
-He did not seek renomination in 1942.
-He was again elected to the Seventy-ninth, Eightieth, and Eighty-first Congresses.
-He was not a candidate for renomination in 1950.
 According to Christopher Manion, Rich:

 became famous – and wildly popular – during the New Deal for one question, which he insisted on asking on the floor of the House of Representatives every time a new spending bill was taken up: "Where are we going to get the money," he would roar.
 It was such a constant refrain that the other members of the House would often join in like a chorus – alas, only in jest: they knew where they would get the money – they would print it.

+During Congressional consideration of Lend-Lease in early 1941, Rich was among the bill's most vocal opponents in the House, along with Hamilton Fish III and Roy Woodruff, among others.
+Speaking often during the debates, Rich became somewhat notorious for longer speeches and belligerent statements, especially in opposition to President Franklin D. Roosevelt.
+During one particular address on February 4, 1941, Rich infamously declared:

+I do not care what the people in my district think.
+If I received a telegram tomorrow from everybody in my district wanting me to vote for this bill, I would resign my job in Congress before I would vote for it.

+In the same address, Rich went on to disparage aliens residing in the United States as being potentially dangerous fifth columnists, arguing that all of them should be forced to swear allegiance to the United States, be shipped back to their home countries, or else "we ought to put them into concentration camps."

+He did not seek renomination in 1942, but was again elected to the Seventy-ninth, Eightieth, and Eighty-first Congresses.
+He was not a candidate for renomination in 1950.